gravito-framework/gravito/docs/en/guide/introduction.md

 ### 1. Evolved Developer Experience
 If you enjoy Laravel, Ruby on Rails, or Django, Gravito will feel familiar.
 Routing, controller injection, and query tooling are designed to be clean and direct.
+For a concrete breakdown, see [Better Than Laravel: Five DX Pillars](./dx-pillars.md).

 ### 2. Sustainable Performance
 Powered by [Bun](https://bun.sh/), Gravito keeps memory overhead low and request throughput high.
 That means more concurrency with less infrastructure cost.